 The finish work is where the cabinets, appliances, faucets, light fixtures and tiling are done.
 In nearly every case the building permit requires your project manager to list one contractor on a task from start to finish.
 It’s difficult to change the contractor mid-process.
 This process can work well as long as all parties understand in advance exactly what’s expected of them.

 Make one comprehensive quality inspection checklist.

 When it comes to inspecting your build, go around with your builder and compile one comprehensive list.
 An organized and experienced builder will undoubtedly have one of their own ready to go.
 Arguments frequently arise toward the final stages of a project.
 It’s important to prepare yourself for these common pitfalls.
 When the general thrust of the rough work progresses, spirits are high.
 It’s toward the end of a project with finishing details that moods begin to sour.

 In this stage, there are many small items to attend to that all require an array of tradespeople.
 This part of your project can be difficult and expensive for your builder to organize.
 Combine this stress with your own eagerness to move in and you have the potential for problems.
 Organization solves these issues.
 Clear communication with timelines gives your home builder the space to do what they need to.

 Connect with Kirby Construction!

-At Kirby Construction we exercise great care in shepherding you through the custom home building experience.
+At Kirby Construction, we have Reno home builders, designers, and staff that exercise great care in shepherding you through the custom home building experience.
 We commit ourselves to honesty, integrity and craftsmanship.
 Your satisfaction is our goal throughout your journey.
 We’re here to help with everything from pre-construction services and new construction to remodels and additions.
 Get planning with us today!